* At this time, we do not have any internship opportunities available. Please check back at a later time or contact Sean Rafferty for updates.

 Pennsylvania Sea Grant offers internships to graduate and undergraduate students enrolled in Pennsylvania institutions of higher learning.
 Interns will apply their knowledge and skills acquired through their coursework to help Pennsylvania Sea Grant fulfill its mission.
 Interns can work in the areas of outreach, communication, education, and/or research.
 Interns are responsible for the cost of housing plus transportation to and from their work place.
 To inquire about internships, contact Sean Rafferty with the following information:

-- Two-page curriculum vitae detailing education and work experiences (include references)
+- Two-page curriculum vitae detailing education, research, and work experiences (include references)

 - Goal statement (500 words or less) describe your interests in the Great Lakes and how an internship can further your career goals

 Pennsylvania Sea Grant will review and forward all Fellowship application materials to the National Sea Grant Office or appropriate agency.
 Prospective Fellows from Pennsylvania should submit their applications by the deadline listed to Pennsylvania Sea Grant Research Director Sean Rafferty.